fedllanes/ushuaia213/README.md

 ## Projects I've worked on (Python)

-Face recognition with a Raspberry pi camera: Using a raspberry pi, create a system where one can add people to a database taking some pictures, and then recognize those faces to open a door(in this case, turn on a led light connected to its output).
-System is access through an interactive menu throught the terminal.
-Using mostly OpenCV, Dbil and Imutils
+Face recognition with a Raspberry Pi Camera: Using a raspberry pi and its camera, you can add people to a dataset that later will be used to recognized those in the dataset in order to operate a door (in this case it's replaced by a LED connected to the output).
+The system is accessed through an interactive menu through the linux terminal.
+Programmed using mostly OpenCV, Dbil and Imutils

 Traffic sign recognition.
-Working with the German Traffic Sign Benchmark dataset, creating a model that's able to properly recognize the different traffic signs and classify them properly.
-Using a CNN model and the keras library.
+Working with the German Traffic Sign Benchmark dataset, designed a convolutional neural network that's able to properly recognize the different traffic signs with good accuracy.
+Done mostly with Keras.

 Whatsapp chat analyzer.
-Whatsapp allows you to export your chat into a txt file, using this file, we can do some data analysis to get the most relevant information about our chats.
+Whatsapp allows you to export your chat into a txt file.
+Using this file, we can do some fun data analysis to get the most relevant information about our chats.

 Flight delay predictor.
-Using the "2015 Flight Delays and Cancellations" dataset, we analyze some interesting data about flights in the US, and we can try to use some models to make predictions about delayed flights.
+Using the "2015 Flight Delays and Cancellations" dataset, we analyze data about flights in the US to get a better picture about how flights are distributed, and we then try to use some machine learning models to predict if a flight will be delayed or not.

 ##  My contact information